moinloin/rust-json-ordering/README.md

-# JSON Order Preservation Test Environment
+# PostgreSQL JSON Order Preservation Demo

-This project demonstrates the issue with JSON key order not being preserved when storing JSON in PostgreSQL, and provides a solution using `LinkedHashMap` to maintain the original field order.
+A demonstration of JSON field order preservation issues in PostgreSQL and a solution using `LinkedHashMap` in Rust.

+## Origin of this Project

+This project was created to address a JSON field order preservation issue encountered in the [Penumbra Explorer Backend](https://github.com/pk-labs/penumbra-explorer-backend).
+The problem occurs because PostgreSQL's JSONB format optimizes for querying efficiency rather than preserving exact textual representation, which can cause problems when field order is important.

-## Problem Overview
+## 🔍 Problem Overview

 When storing JSON in PostgreSQL using the JSONB type, the key order in JSON objects is not preserved.
 This is because JSONB is optimized for querying and analysis rather than preserving the exact textual representation of the JSON.

-For example, if you have:
+### Example:

+**Original JSON:**
 ```json
 {
   "title": "Inception",